-If you read my Top 10 Project Wish List for 2013, you might remember number ten on my list was to replace this table:
+If you read my Top 10 Project Wish List for 2013, you might remember number 10 on my list was to replace this table:

-There is nothing wrong with it.
-I just wanted to replace it with a piece that would provide some storage, something my very open-concept house is sadly lacking.
+replace all of his furniture find a piece that would provide some storage, something my very open-concept house is sadly lacking.

-I am happy to anounce that Wish List Project #Ten can officially be crossed off the list!
+I am happy to announce that Wish List Project #10 can officially be crossed off the list!

 I found this cabinet at a thrift store a couple of weeks ago.
 I paid a bit more for it than I normally would have wanted to, but you’ll see there’s a reason this cabinet had to come home with me!